-Serving the heart of Burke County (including Lake James, Glen Alpine, Morganton, Drexel, Valdese, Rutherford College and more), The Paper will be your must-read local source for balanced, down-the-middle, community-focused and compelling local news.
+Serving the heart of Burke County (including Lake James, Glen Alpine, Morganton, Drexel, Valdese, Rutherford College and more), The Paper is your must-read local source for balanced, down-the-middle, community-focused and compelling local news.

 Morganton Media Group, LLC (MMG, dba The Paper) was founded in August 2022 to meet the escalating demand in greater Burke County for a reliable local source of community news.
 We will be accountable, readable and relevant.
 The Paper will fill the void created by the steady decline in local coverage and commitment from the 100-year-old daily newspaper, currently owned by Lee Enterprises, headquartered in Iowa.
 To fill this news desert, The Paper will launch as a weekly, broadsheet newspaper and an online version, ThePaper.media, in February 2023.

 The Paper is a blend of a registered LLC with non-profit 501(c)3 fiscal sponsors.
-The Paper will be owned by the community through tiered memberships.
-Technically, The Paper's ownership will be a blend of a registered LLC with non-profit 501(c)3 fiscal sponsors.
-It will operate transparently and will be led by an expert local Board of Directors ensuring adherence to our vision, governance, financial accountability and openness.
-A robust Community Editorial Committee will accurately represent the demographics of the area, which will continuously feed input to the Board and The Paper’s management.
+The Paper is supported by the community through memberships and philanthropic support.
+The Paper's ownership is be a blend of a registered LLC with non-profit 501(c)3 fiscal sponsors.
+It operates transparently and will be led by an expert local Board of Directors ensuring adherence to our vision, governance, financial accountability and openness.

 Absolutely!
 Part of the role a newspaper plays in any community is to help businesses grow and thrive.
 And we need your support to make this work.
 Leading the Advertising and Business Development arm of The Paper is Janina Linens, former advertising / marketing director for The News Herald.
 Under her leadership, The News Herald received several First Place NCPA awards for advertising effectiveness and special sections.